sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

 If God does not wish them, and still they persist, the God is not Omnipotent.
-  A solution is offered by postulating a perpetual fight, between the good and the evil, between Allah and Iblish, between Khoda and Satan, between Indra and Vritra and between Mazda and [Vritra.](# "Yasna, 44–16.")
+  A solution is offered by postulating a perpetual fight, between the good and the evil, between Allah and Iblish, between Khoda and Satan, between Indra and Vritra and between Mazda and Vritra.[^49]
  This solution, however, does not go to the root of the matter, for unless seen in the proper prospective, it is very misleading.
 The Semitic Religions did not realise the implication of such a perpetual fight.
 They failed to see that it makes Satan co-ordinate with, and a rival of God.
 The supposition of the ultimate triumph of God would appear arbitray.
  The Aryan Philosophers did not stop short with Bhakti Yoga.
 They proceeded on to Jnana Yoga, and envisaged the ultimate Reality, which is beyond all Dualism, and where therefore victory and defeat, or good and evil, lose all their significance.
 The Brahma is above all contradictions; in the Absolute all contradictions are reconciled.
 The truth of the above conclusion is proved as ably by Sankara as by Hegel.
  The Brahma is the truth of the Vedanta, and Sankara meets the problem of Dualism with his theory of the Maya.
  Owing to the regrettable ignorance of the Veda, it is generally supposed that Sankara got his inspiration from the Upanisads.
 Scholars are not disposed to go beyond.
 It. is not realised how beautifully the Veda deals with the matter.
 Bhakti Yoga and the whole of its imagery are swept clean by this beautiful Rik, with a suddenness that will make the Orthodox devotee look aghast.

+[^49]: "Yasna, 44–16."

 **यद् अचरस् तन्वा वावृधानी,
 बलानीन्द्र ब्रुवाणो जनेषु।